clsMongoGetObjects Step

 Prerequisite:

 Navigate to the Integration - Connections page.
-Create a new MongoDB connection string as below.
+Create a new MongoDB connection string as shown below.
 Click the Test button to validate the connection response.

 Example: